aspnetboilerplate/aspnetboilerplate/doc/WebSite/Articles/How-To/add-custom-data-filter-ef-core.md

 ### Testing the Filter

-In order to test the `MayHaveOrganizationUnit` filter, create an organization unit and set its `UserId = 2` (Default tenant's admin user) and `TenantId = 1`.
+In order to test the `MayHaveOrganizationUnit` filter, create an organization unit and set its `UserId = 2` (Id of the Default Tenant's admin user) and `TenantId = 1` (Id of the Default Tenant).
 Then, create document records on the database as well.
-Set `OrganizationUnitId` of default tenant admin and document(s) you have created with id of the created organization unit.
+Set `OrganizationUnitId` of Default Tenant's admin user and document(s) you have created with id of the created organization unit.

 Getting data from database in HomeController: